-- Conduct iterative evaluation of your learning environment to ensure online and blended learning efforts are serving their intended purpose for your students and their caregivers. - Use quality standards for online and blended learning in evaluation processes.
-(See National Standards for Quality Online Learning12 and Blended Teaching Framework.13)
+Conduct iterative evaluation of your learning environment to ensure online and blended learning Use quality standards for online and blended learning in evaluation processes.
+(See National

 - How are you seeking feedback related to online and blended learning efforts from all stakeholders? - What quality assurance indicators are you using to hold yourself accountable for meaningful implementation of online and blended learning?